 There are no limits on the number of skiers allowed on the slopes.
 However, gondolas and cable cars are limited to 2/3 of total capacity.
 Masks are required in all public areas, on all lifts, public transport and queues.

 International Entry Requirements

-The great news is that from 26 June, entrants from the UK and USA (as well as most other countries) will no longer have to quarantine on arrival in Switzerland if they have been fully vaccinated.
+From 26 June, entrants from the UK and USA (as well as most other countries) no longer have to quarantine on arrival in Switzerland if they have been fully vaccinated.

 Otherwise a negative test and quarantine for 10 days is required from most countries.
 Check the full latest list here.